aws/aws-cdk/packages/aws-cdk-lib/aws-dynamodb/README.md

   ],
 });

-// grantRead applys to the table in us-east-2 and the key arn for the key in us-east-2 globalTable.replica('us-east-2').grantRead(user);
+// grantReadData applys to the table in us-east-2 and the key arn for the key in us-east-2 globalTable.replica('us-east-2').grantReadData(user);
 ```

 ## Metrics